CarterStevens1/movieLogger/notes.md

   ----------- 28/06/2025 ----------------

-    ### Can create username with account
+    ### Can create username with account (X - DONE)
-      - Create a new user with a username and password and email
+      - Create a new user with a username and password and email (X - DONE)
-      - Error if username already exists
+      - Error if username already exists (X - DONE)
-      - Error if email already exists
+      - Error if email already exists (X - DONE)
       - Error if using invalid character
-      - Error if password is less than 8 characters
+      - Error if password is less than 8 characters (X - DONE)

     ### Can give privelages to shared user (admin, editer, viewer)
       - Update migration to add new column to shared board table of "privelages"